MatthewJMorris/noise-manuscript/README.md

 1. Provide a library of noisy functions (and associated code to generate such functions) with different spectral properties that can be used within landscape evolution models
 2. Provide a basic working example of code used to generate models within the aforementioned publication

 Something not clear about how to use this code?
-Interested in working with me?
+Interested in working together?
 Email me: matthew.morris15@imperial.ac.uk.

 Please respect the user license associated with this code.
-You should cite the associated manuscript (DOI: XXX) in any research produced using the materials provided herein.
+You should cite the associated manuscript (DOI: XXXX) in any research produced using the materials provided herein.

 <p align="center">
 <img src="https://github.com/user-attachments/assets/b7d0476e-4c60-4bb6-8760-df7e3d2189aa" width=60% height=60%>